-Another 22 words (2 lines of text) are included under the topic Early Hertshurn Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hertshurn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hertshurn family to the New World and Oceana
+Migration of the Hertshurn family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Hertshurn were among these contributors, for they have been located in early North American records: Susannah Hartshorn, who sailed to America in 1744; Dr. Hartshorne, who came to Boston, Massachusetts in 1764; Mary Hartshorne, who came to Pennsylvania in 1771.